 Hvalfjörður used to be a part of the Ring Road around Iceland, but in 1998 the Hvalfjarðargöng Tunnel was opened, and traffic dropped in the fjord.
 It is one of Iceland’s biggest fjords at 30 km long and 5 km wide.

 The nature in the fjord is exceptionally beautiful, and even if you just drive through it, it is worth the visit.
-There is an old whaling station at the bottom of the fjord and an old American and British naval bases.
+There is an old whaling station at the bottom of the fjord and old American and British naval bases.

 The Westman Islands are definitely a place people should check out but is often passed over.
 You can either fly from Reykjavik or take a ferry from Landeyjar in South Iceland, not far from Seljalandsfoss waterfall.